Skip to Content

 Sharp-shinned Hawks, the tiniest of their kind in North America, surprise you with their agility.

-Their habitat range includes dense forests where they stealthily hunt small birds, making use of their sharp talons.
+Their habitat range includes dense forest hunting dense forest habitats where they stealthily hunt small birds, making use of their sharp talons

 With gray feathers and rusty barring, these hawks master the art of camouflage while nesting high in well-hidden spots, showcasing true avian mystery.